YousafImtiaz/Nportsc/README.md

 # Nportsc N-port-sc (Nmap Port Scan)

 ## Overview
-Nportsc is an Nmap port scanning script written in Python using ChatGPT that automates the process of running quick and detailed Nmap scans for TCP and UDP ports.
-The quick scan is displayed in the terminal so you can start enumerating ports such as port 80, while the detailed scan runs and outputs to a file, allowing for efficient multitasking when doing CTF machines or exams such as the OSCP.
+Nportsc is an Nmap port scanning script written in Python with ChatGPT that automates the process of running quick and detailed Nmap scans for TCP and UDP ports.
+The quick scan is displayed in the terminal so you can start enumerating while the detailed scan runs, outputs to a file while displaying the result in the terminal, and also greps out the open ports in a nice list.

 ## Features
-- Quick scanning of TCP and UDP ports using Nmap.
+- Scanning of both TCP and UDP ports using Nmap.
-- Detailed scanning of open ports to retrieve service and version information.
-- Output formatting for better readability.
-- Automatically opens scan results in a text editor.
+- Can add extra flags as the terminal as needed
 - Scan speed can be adjusted based on your environment
 - After scan is complete, will grep out open ports automatically with services
+- Detailed scan outputs to a txt file

 ## Requirements
 - Python 3.x